-We expect to depend on Medicare and a limited number of private payers for a significant portion of our revenues and if these or other payers stop providing reimbursement or decrease the amount of reimbursement for our current assays and our planned future assays, our revenues could decline.
+We expect to depend on Medicare and a limited number of private payors for a significant portion of our revenues and if these or other payors stop providing reimbursement or decrease the amount of reimbursement for our current assays and our planned future assays, our revenues could decline.

-Approximately 56% and 32% of total net revenues during the year ended December 31, 2021, and the six months ended June 30, 2022, 2022, respectively, were associated with Medicare and CARES Act reimbursement.
-Approximately 17% and 16% of total net revenues during the year ended December 31, 2021, and the six months ended June 30, 2022, respectively, were associated with Blue Cross Blue Shield reimbursement.
-We cannot assure you that, even if our current assays and our planned future assays are otherwise successful, reimbursement for the currently Medicare and Blue Cross Blue Shield covered portions of our current assays and our planned future assays would, without such contracted payer reimbursement for the capture/enumeration portion, produce sufficient revenues to enable us to reach profitability and achieve our other commercial objectives.
+Approximately 21% and 36% of total net revenues during the six months ended June 30, 2023 and 2022, respectively, were associated with Medicare and CARES Act reimbursement.
+Approximately 15% and 16% of total net revenues during the six months ended June 30, 2023 and 2022, respectively, were associated with Blue Cross Blue Shield reimbursement.
+We cannot assure you that, even if our current assays and our planned future assays are otherwise successful, reimbursement for the currently Medicare and Blue Cross Blue Shield covered portions of our current assays and our planned future assays would, without such contracted payor reimbursement for the capture/enumeration portion, produce sufficient revenues to enable us to reach profitability and achieve our other commercial objectives.

-Medicare and other third-party payers may change their coverage policies or cancel future contracts with us at any time, review and adjust the rate of reimbursement or stop paying for our assays altogether, which would reduce our total revenues.
-Payers have increased their efforts to control the cost, utilization and delivery of health care services.
+Medicare and other third-party payors may change their coverage policies or cancel future contracts with us at any time, review and adjust the rate of reimbursement or stop paying for our assays altogether, which would reduce our total revenues.
+Payors have increased their efforts to control the cost, utilization and delivery of health care services.
 In the past, measures have been undertaken to reduce payment rates for and decrease utilization of clinical laboratory testing generally.
-Because of the cost-trimming trends, third-party payers that currently cover and provide reimbursement for our current assays and our planned future assays may suspend, revoke or discontinue coverage at any time, or may reduce the reimbursement rates payable to us.
+Because of the cost-trimming trends, third-party payors that currently cover and provide reimbursement for our current assays and our planned future assays may suspend, revoke or discontinue coverage at any time, or may reduce the reimbursement rates payable to us.
 Any such action could have a negative impact on our revenues, which may have a material adverse effect on our financial condition, results of operations and cash flows.

-In addition, we are currently considered a "non-contracted provider" by many private payers because we have not entered into a specific contract to provide diagnostic assays to their insured patients at specified rates of reimbursement.
-Additionally, a significant amount of our non-Medicare business (private payers) has historically not been contracted, and reimbursement for this business has historically not been at "in network" rates and has therefore been inconsistent.
-We first began to contract private payer networks in 2015, and since then our number of accessions treated as "in network" has increased as we continue to execute additional contracts, and reimbursement is improving.
+In addition, we are currently considered a "non-contracted provider" by many private payors because we have not entered into a specific contract to provide diagnostic assays to their insured patients at specified rates of reimbursement.
+Additionally, a significant amount of our non-Medicare business (private payors) has historically not been contracted, and reimbursement for this business has historically not been at "in network" rates and has therefore been inconsistent.
+We first began to contract private payor networks in 2015, and since then our number of accessions treated as "in network" has increased as we continue to execute additional contracts, and reimbursement is improving.
 We are currently contracted with nine preferred provider organization networks, three large health plans, and five regional independent physician associations, and expect to continue to gain contracts in order to be considered as an "in-network" provider with additional plans.
-If we were to become a contracted provider with additional payers in the future, the amount of overall reimbursement we receive would likely decrease because we could be reimbursed less money per assay performed at a contracted rate than at a non-contracted rate, which could have a negative impact on our revenues.
+If we were to become a contracted provider with additional payors in the future, the amount of overall reimbursement we receive would likely decrease because we could be reimbursed less money per assay performed at a contracted rate than at a non-contracted rate, which could have a negative impact on our revenues.
 Further, we typically are unable to collect payments from patients beyond that which is paid by their insurance and will continue to experience lost revenue as a result.

 Because of certain Medicare billing policies, we may not receive complete reimbursement for assays provided to Medicare patients.
-Medicare reimbursement revenues are an important component of our business model, and private payers sometimes look to Medicare determinations when making their own payment determinations; therefore, incomplete or inadequate reimbursement from Medicare would negatively affect our business.
+Medicare reimbursement revenues are an important component of our business model, and private payors sometimes look to Medicare determinations when making their own payment determinations; therefore, incomplete or inadequate reimbursement from Medicare would negatively affect our business.